 Please be familiar with the GMU Honor Code.
 In addition, the CS department has its own Honor Code policies.
 Any deviation from this is considered an Honor Code violation.
 All graded work must be your own effort.
 AI is viewed as a tool to aid in your learning process, rather than a means to complete assignments and thereby replace your opportunity for learning.
-No AI tools can be used for any graded work unless stated otherwise.
 Any attempts at cheating will not be tolerated, and will be turned in to the Honor Committee with significant penalty recommended.
 The usual recommendation is grade F for the course.